EntrustCorporation/cps/entrust.md

 The Certificates issued pursuant to this CPS are meaningful only if the names that appear in the Certificates can be understood and used by Relying Parties.
 Names used in the Certificates must identify the person or object to which they are assigned in a meaningful way.
 CAs shall not issue Certificates to the Subscribers that contain Domain Names, IP Addresses, DN, URL, and/or e-mail addresses that the Subscribers do not legitimately own or control.
 Examples of fields and extensions where these names appear include subject DN and subject alternative names.

-**SSL and Client Authentication Certificates**
+**TLS and Client Authentication Certificates**

-The value of the Common Name to be used in the Certificate is the Subscriber’s fully qualified hostname or path that is used in the DNS of the secure server on which the Subscriber is intending to install the SSL Certificate.
+The value of the Common Name to be used in the Certificate is the Subscriber’s fully qualified hostname or path that is used in the DNS of the secure server on which the Subscriber is intending to install the OV TLS Certificate.
 Notwithstanding the preceding sentence, the Common Name may include wildcard characters (i.e., an asterisk character).

-**EV SSL Certificates**
+**EV TLS Certificates**

-The value of the Common Name to be used in an EV SSL Certificate is the Subscriber’s FQDN that is used in the DNS of the secure server on which the Subscriber is intending to install the EV SSL Certificate.
-The FQDN for an EV SSL Certificate cannot be an IP Address or a Wildcard Domain Name.
+The value of the Common Name to be used in an EV TLS Certificate is the Subscriber’s FQDN that is used in the DNS of the secure server on which the Subscriber is intending to install the EV TLS Certificate.
+The FQDN for an EV TLS Certificate cannot be an IP Address or a Wildcard Domain Name.

 **Code Signing Certificates**